nicolasvergoz/Promotable-iOS-SDK/plan.md

 - Select what promotion to display by campaign and promotion weight to balance the visibility of each.
 - Store displaying data for balancing and stats
 - Reset data when configuration has changed
-- Handle targeting conditions (locale, platform)
+- Handle targeting conditions (language, platform)

 ## Default presented Layout
 - The module can present a promotion with a built-in SwiftUI layout by default